rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added a fix for the exploit that you can gain stats from more than two doses of a specific chem after save/load
 >Added a fix for the original engine issues with reverse order of items in memory relative to visual order in the inventory list
 >Added a fix for the original engine issue that caused party members to be able to unequip multiple of the same armor and reduce their stats to below the proper values
->Added a fix for the original engine issues that caused the game not to check NPC's addictions properly and Jet Antidote not to work on NPCs
+>Added a fix for the original engine issues that caused the game not to check NPC's addictions properly and the Jet Antidote not to work on NPCs
 >Added a fix for the maximum text width of the item weight (Wt.) in party member trading window
 >Added a fix for the original engine issue that caused NPCs to become unresponsive and act like walking containers if you move to another map while they are under 'lost next turn' critical miss effect
 >Added a fix for the original engine issues with being able to charge the car by using cells on other scenery/critters, and cells getting consumed even when the car is already fully charged